duarte3333/Machine_Learning/README.md

 ## Introduction

 This machine learning project had four parts – two were about predicting values (regression), and the other two were about sorting things into categories (classification).
-It's a type of learning where the computer is trained using input data and the answers we already know.
+It's a type of learning(Supervised Learning) where the computer learns from both input and output data to get better at the task.

 <p align="center">
   <img src="https://github.com/duarte3333/Machine_Learning/assets/76222459/03de7155-5f1a-433c-b459-4b28a41459e6" alt="image" width="500" />